carsongoodwin32/rosetta2_avx_dive/README.md

 g++ -msse2 -mavx -mavx2 -arch x86_64 avxbench.cpp -o benchmark
 ```

-Let’s run the resulting binary and check out how great performance is!
+Let’s run the resulting binary and check out how great performance is! (run on a 15 inch macbook air with m2)
 ```
 ---------------------------Average of 10 Runs------------------------------- SSE2 vs AVX: -0.147036% runtime difference